Eks

 disassociate_identity_provider_config(identity_provider_config, name, params::Dict{String,<:Any})

 Disassociates an identity provider configuration from a cluster.
 If you disassociate an identity provider from your cluster, users included in the provider can no longer access the cluster.
-However, you can still access the cluster with Amazon Web Services IAM users.
+However, you can still access the cluster with IAM principals.

 Arguments